dai-lk/VULCAN-Venus/README.md

 ## Remarks
-The project receives financially support from the National Natural Science Foundation of China and Natural Science Foundation of Hunan Province, technical guidance from Shang-Min Tsai, Paul B. Rimmer and Carver J. Bierson.
+The project receives financially support from the National Natural Science Foundation of China and Natural Science Foundation of Hunan Province.

 VULCAN-Venus is publicly accessable.
 To use it, please cite Dai et al. (2024, accepted)